vivilink/sycamore/README.md

 This task takes pickle files containing covariance matrices that can be calculated and written to pickle with task 'associate'.
 It calculates the correlation between these covariance matrices.

-Power Analysis descriptions
+Power Analysis commands
 -------------------------

 This section contains more details about how to use the software to replicate the power simulations in our paper.

 *simulated ARGs for power analysis*

 We simulated 300 random ARGs.
-This produces a tskit object with suffix ".trees" and a variants file with information about all variants contained within the ARG with suffix "_sample_variants.csv"
+This produces a tskit object with suffix ".trees" and a file with information about all variants contained within the ARG with suffix "_sample_variants.csv".

     python ./ARGWAS.py --task simulate --N 2000 --out sim_rep1 --ploidy 1 --seed 1

-We downsampled the variants with an allele frequency of at least 1% to 20% of "typed" variants:
+We downsampled the variants with an allele frequency of at least 1% to 20% of "typed" variants.
+This produces a file with information about all variants contained within the ARG with suffix "_sample_variants.csv", similarly to task simulate, but it will contain updated information, e.g. whether a variant is typed or not.

     python ./ARGWAS.py --task downsampleVariantsWriteShapeit --out sim_rep1_propTyped0.2_minAF0.01 --tree_file sim_rep1.trees --tree_file_simulated sim_rep1.trees --min_allele_freq 0.01 --ploidy 2 --prop_typed_variants 0.2 --seed 1